 More recently, the university’s survey of business owners shows that among the smallest businesses (those with less than $5 million in revenue) that sought a bank loan in the previous three months, 39% were successful, compared with 34% in a fall survey.
 Even so, it remains harder for smaller businesses to get bank loans than it does for larger firms, Everett said in an interview Friday.

 A lot of times, business owners may get turned down and not know exactly why.

 Mark Swanson, president of new markets and community affairs at Northside Bank in Adairsville, Georgia, has heard this often from business owners who have been turned down by other banks.
 “What I often hear from folks is, ‘Everybody’s told me no, but nobody’s ever told me why not,’” says Swanson, whose bank works to help clients understand any credit-related shortcomings.

-Pepperdine’s research found the top reason banks rejected a business loan application was the quality of the applicant’s earnings or cash flow.
+Pepperdine’s research found the top reason banks rejected a business loan application was previous IVA help needed by the applicant, the quality of the applicant’s earnings or cash flow.
 Insufficient collateral and debt load were the next most common reasons, according to the banks surveyed.